devuri/wp-kdx-canvas/README.md

-# Kadence Child Theme
+# Kdx Canvas

 ## Overview

-Kadence Child Theme is a child theme for the Kadence WordPress theme.
+Kdx Canvas is a child theme for the Kadence WordPress theme.
 It allows you to customize and extend the functionality of the Kadence theme without losing your changes when the parent theme is updated.

 ## Features